VladStefanT/pig_game/README.md

+With this project and the next projects ( banking_app and banking_app_page ) i started re-learning  JavaScript from the beginning to build a strong fundamental understanding and advanced knowledge of the language and the web APIs.

 Each turn, a player repeatedly rolls a die until either a 1 is rolled or the player decides to "hold":

 If the player rolls a 1, they score nothing and it becomes the next player's turn.